Fast Bridging Finance for Property Investment, Flips and Short-Term Funding

 Are bridging loans expensive?

 Bridging loans do cost more than standard mortgages because they are short-term, designed to be arranged quickly, and carry more risk for lenders.
 Rates and fees vary based on the property, risk and exit strategy.
+Read more in our guide to bridging loan costs in the UK.

 Do I need monthly repayments on a bridging loan?